bionicles/bp/README.md

 ### Tests

 1. It passes a lighthouse test > 90% score
-2. It allows users to Sign In w/ Google
+2. It allows users to Sign In
 3. It allows users to give feedback
-4. It helps producers sign up with stripe and add offerings
+4. It helps signed-up users connect stripe and add items
 5. It matches consumers and producers with search + recommendations
-6. It helps consumers order plasmids
+6. It helps consumers purchase items

 ## Deployment

-Add additional notes about how to deploy this on a live system
+We deploy with AWS codepipeline in aws/pipe

 ## Built With